 How long will the chocolate raspberry tart last?

-The tart will keep for a few days in the fridge if kept in an airtight container or covered with plastic warp.
+The tart will keep for a few days in the fridge if kept in an airtight container or covered with plastic wrap.
 You may also freeze the tart for long term storage where it will last a few months.

 Here are some other recipes you may like: